 Why existing buildings?

-Due to the District’s unique status as a city/state, 74% of all emissions in the city are attributed to buildings.
+Due to the District’s unique status as a city/state, 74% of all greenhouse gas emissions in the city are attributed to buildings.
 This is much higher than the national average, which is around 40%.
-Since buildings represent such a large percentage of energy consumption in DC, all buildings will need to see energy consumption reductions for the city to meet its greenhouse gas reduction targets.
+Since buildings represent such a large percentage of energy consumption and emissions in DC, all buildings will need to see energy consumption reductions for the city to meet its greenhouse gas reduction targets.

 How do the Building Energy Performance Standards (BEPS) work?